Why take more than one antiepileptic medicine?

-BRIVIACT® (brivaracetam) CV is a prescription medicine that can be used to treat partial-onset seizures in people 4 years of age and older with epilepsy.
+BRIVIACT® (brivaracetam) CV is a prescription medicine that can be used to treat partial-onset seizures in people 1 month of age and older.
 In clinical studies, patients who added BRIVIACT to their current antiepileptic treatment had fewer partial-onset seizures compared to patients who were taking a placebo and their current medicine(s).
 This means that BRIVIACT may provide you with additional seizure control without the need to switch from your current treatment.

 Can I afford to take more than one medicine?

 Taking more than one medicine does come at an extra cost, but don't let that stop you from achieving your personal best in seizure control.
 To help make your treatment more affordable, BRIVIACT has savings offers for eligible patients.
 Checking to see if you're eligible only takes a minute, and you may pay as little as $10 per 30-day supply of BRIVIACT.*

 See if you are eligible to pay as little as $10 per 30-day supply of BRIVIACT*.